Postgraduate Certificates Fund 2019/20

 If the successful applicant is unable to provide satisfactory evidence of completion of the funded course, they may be asked to reimburse the sum of the awarded fund as provided via this process.

-The successful applicant, within 6 weeks of completing the supported course, is requested to write a summary detailing:
+Within 6 weeks of completing the supported course, the successful applicant is requested to write a summary detailing:

 - The course that was completed;